 The colon is the large intestine; it is the lower part of your digestive tract.
 The intestine is a long, tubular organ consisting of the small intestine, the colon (large intestine) and the rectum, which is the last part of the colon.
 After food is swallowed, it begins to be digested in the stomach and then empties into the small intestine, where the nutritional part of the food is absorbed.
 The remaining waste moves through the colon to the rectum and is expelled from the body.
 The colon and rectum absorb water and hold the waste until you are ready to expel it.

-WHAT IS LAPAROSCOPIC COLON RESECTION?
+WHAT IS LAPAROSCOPIC COLON SURGERY IN DELHI?

 A technique known as minimally invasive laparoscopic colon surgery allows laparoscopic surgeon in Delhi to perform many common colon procedures through small incisions.
 Depending on the type of procedure, patients may leave the hospital in a few days and return to normal activities more quickly than patients recovering from open surgery.

-In most laparoscopic colon resections, surgeons operate through 4 or 5 small openings (each about a quarter inch) while watching an enlarged image of the patient’s internal organs on a television monitor.
+In most laparoscopic colon resections, surgeons operate through 4 or 5 small openings (each about a quarter-inch) while watching an enlarged image of the patient’s internal organs on a television monitor.
 In some cases, one of the small openings may be lengthened to 2 or 3 inches to complete the procedure.

 Results may vary depending upon the type of procedure and patient’s overall condition.
 Common advantages are: